 Dancing Needles (Prayer Shawls)

 Do you enjoy knitting, crocheting or quilting or would you like to learn?
 We need you in our prayer shawl group.
 The group is also making baby blankets.
 We meet the second and fourth Thursday of every month (from Sep.
 10, 2019 to May 28, 2020) at 3:00 p.m. in Room 144 to knit, crochet, quilt and share together.
 Prayer shawls are given to those in hospital and those in need of special care as a reminder that others care and are praying for them.

 If you know of someone you think may appreciate a prayer shawl/baby blanket or just want information, contact Lois Hildebrand at 410.465.0756 or firstname.lastname@example.org.

 We are very grateful for the many donations of yarn we have received for our projects.
 They are always welcome.

 If you cannot come to meetings and would like to contribute shawls, etc. we can provide you with patterns and/or guidelines for shawls and baby blankets.

 When a loved-one dies, those who serve as reception coordinators and helpers, ushers, and greeters bring God's love, peace, and comfort during a difficult time.
 Many servants are needed to assist the staff with these crucial elements of funeral services.
 Help is needed for reception set-up, food preparation, serving, and clean-up, and volunteers are welcome to participate as much as individual schedules allow.
 When a service and/or reception occurs, an email request is sent and you can respond as you are able.
 Please consider these important ministries.
 Contact: Nancy Pirritano, email@example.com

 You've Got Mail (College Care Package Ministry)

 The team assembles and sends care packages to college youth four times throughout the school year.
 If you have a college student, either away at college or living at home, that you would like to add to the list, please contact email@example.com

-Be sure to check the Events page or weekly bulletin announcements for more details and updates.
+Be sure to check the Current Happenings page or weekly bulletin announcements for more details and updates.